davidosomething/16.davidosomething.com/md/_posts/vim-for-javascript.md

 - [pangloss/vim-javascript]
     - Using this entire syntax plugin will provide you with a more JavaScripty indent for things like switch/case and multi-line var declarations.
+    - This indent plugin has a side-effect in that it also changes the format expression -- that is, if you highlight a block and use `gq` to reformat it, it will re-indent the code using this plugin as well.
 - [gavocanov/vim-js-indent]
-    - This is the indent portion of `pangloss/vim-javascript`, ripped out into its own plugin.
+    - This is the indent portion of [pangloss/vim-javascript], ripped out into its own plugin.
+    - There are modifications to it, diverging it from [pangloss/vim-javascript], notably support for the syntax group names in [othree/yajs.vim].
+That helps it pick out keywords and when you are inside comments if you are using [othree/yajs.vim].
+    - The format expression from the original has been removed.
 - [itspriddle/vim-javascript-indent]
     - This is a git mirror of [Ryan Fabella's indent script]
-    - It mostly detects closing brackets and parentheses and indents based on that.
+    - It mostly detects closing brackets and parentheses and indents based on what it finds.
 - [jiangmiao/simple-javascript-indenter]
     - An indent plugin with an option for alignment under functions.

-Since I use `othree/yajs.vim` for my syntax, I tack on pangloss's indent via the `gavocanov/vim-js-indent plugin`.
+Since I use [othree/yajs.vim] for my syntax, I use [gavocanov/vim-js-indent] for improved indenting.

 ## Related syntaxes